Skip to content

 NOTE: Unless you're playing your policy on the live Pokémon Showdown servers with play.py, you must locally host your own server by running node pokemon-showdown start <PORT> --no-security from pokemon-showdown/ (done automatically if using bash scripts).

-All .py files in vgc_bench/ are scripts and (with the exception of scrape_data.py and visualize.py) have --help text.
-By contrast, all .py files in vgc_bench/src/ are not scripts, and are not intended to be run standalone.
+All .py files in vgc_bench/ are runnable modules and (with the exception of scrape_data.py and visualize.py) have --help text.
+Run them from the repo root, e.g. python -m vgc_bench.train.
+By contrast, all .py files in vgc_bench/src/ are not modules, and are not intended to be run standalone.

 🏆 Population-based Reinforcement Learning